Henry’s Pool Tables on Global Warming/Cooling

 a) The amount of weather stations taken from the NH must be equal to the amount weather stations taken from the SH

-d) longitude does not matter, as in the end we are looking at average yearly temps. which includes the effect of seasonal shifts and irradiation + earth rotates once every 24 hours).
+d) longitude does not matter, as in the end we are looking at the change in average yearly temps. which includes the effect of seasonal shifts and irradiation + earth rotates once every 24 hours.
 So balancing on longitude is not required.

 e) all continents included (unfortunately I could not get reliable daily data going back 38 years from Antarctica,so there always is this question mark about that, knowing that you never can get a “perfect” sample

 f) I made a special provision for months with missing data, not to put in a long term average, as usual in stats, but to rather take the average of that particular month’s preceding year and year after.
-This is because we are studying weather patterns which might change over time.
+This is because we are studying the changing weather patterns over time.

 You can copy and paste the results of the first 4 columns in excel.

 Note that in this particular case you will have to go into the months of the years 2002 and 2005 to see in which months data are missing and from there apply the correction as indicated by me + determine the average temperature for 2002 and 2005 from all twelve months of the year.

-I did a linear regression and determined at all stations the average change in temp. per annum from the average temperature recorded, over the period indicated (least square fits, i.e. the figure reported in the tables is the value before the x.
+I did a linear regression and determined at all stations the average change in temp. per annum from the average temperature recorded, over the period indicated (least square fits, i.e. the figure reported in the tables is the value before the x).

 the end results on the bottom of the first table (on maximum temperatures),

 clearly showed a drop in the speed of warming that started around 40 years ago, and continued to drop every other period I looked//…

 I did a linear fit, on those 4 results for the drop in the speed of global maximum temps,

 ended up with y=0.039ln(x) – 01112, with r2=0.9964